CavemanTechandGamming/The-System-LARP/docs/13-skills/artisan/crafting-skills/jewelcrafting.md

 - **Level 10: Journeyman Jeweler** - Growing expertise in gem cutting and metalworking, and ability to create more complex items.
 Journeyman Jewelers are recognized for their skill and may begin taking on apprentices.
 - **Level 15: Master Jeweler** - Exceptional skill in jewelcrafting and ability to create advanced magical items.
 Master Jewelers are highly respected and can teach advanced techniques.
 - **Level 18: Grand Master Jeweler** - Legendary skill in jewelcrafting and ability to create masterwork items.
 Grand Masters can develop new techniques and teach advanced methods.
-- **Level 20: Artisan Legend** - Creation of legendary works and ability to influence the future of jewelcrafting.
-Artisan Legends can create masterpieces that combine multiple disciplines.
+- **Level 20: Legendary Artisan Jeweler** - Creation of legendary works and ability to influence the future of jewelcrafting.
+Legendary Artisan Jewelers can create masterpieces that combine multiple disciplines and may develop entirely new approaches to their craft.
+Their influence shapes the future of jewelcrafting itself.

 ## Level Bonuses
 | Level | Production Points | Abilities |